-So this year I plan to keep a pen and some paper on my nightstand.
+So this year I plan to keep a pen and a small notepad on my nightstand.
 I’m not letting those good ideas get away anymore.

 Audit your music library and rediscover songs you forgot about.
 And clear out the songs you can’t stand anymore because you listened to them way too many times.

-Get out into your local community and see what it’s got to offer.
+Venture out into your local community and see the unique things it has to offer.

 Adding locally grown fruits and veggies to your plate is sure to give you the warm fuzzies inside.
-For more than one reason!
+And for more than one reason!

 Record 1 second everyday for an epic movie of your life.

 65. Put a kit of essentials in your car